manoelmedeiros/manoelmedeiros/README.md

 /*FACINATED BY TECHNOLOGY, AGILE AND PEOPLES*/

-🔭 Currently working at TCS as a Soluction Architect and Scrum Master
+🔭 Currently working at TCS as a Soluction Architect and Agile Master

 🌱 Currently learning about a lot of things, like SAFe, Scrum, Kanban, Management 3.0, Clean architecture, OCM Certification...